The complexity of intersecting subproducts with subgroups in Cartesian powers: Reductions and polynomiality

 \begin{lem} Let $G$ be an $R$-module, $S$ a subset of $G$ and $\varphi$ a transformation on $G$.
 Then $P_{G,S_{\varphi}}^R \leq P_{G,S}^R$. \end{lem} \begin{proof} Let $c$ be an $R$-linear endomorphism of $G$, and $g \in G$ such that $\varphi$ is given by $x\mapsto c(x) + g$.
 Let $(t,x_*,H)$ be an instance of $P_{G,S_{\varphi}}$.
 Define $\Gamma = G^{t} \times G^t$ with $\pi_1,\pi_2$ the two projections, let $x_*' = (x_*,c(x_*) + g) \in \Gamma$ and $H' = \{(h,c(h)) \mid h \in H\} \subset \Gamma$.
 Note that $H$ is naturally isomorphic to $H'$ by $f: h \mapsto (h,c(h))$, as $R$ is commutative.
 We then see that for $h \in H$ we have that $x_*' + f(h) \in S^{2t}$ if and only if $\pi_1(x_*' + f(h)),\pi_2(x_*' + f(h)) \in S^{t}$ if and only if $x_* + h \in S$ and $c(x_*+h)+g = \varphi(x_* +h) \in S$, which is equivalent to $x_* + h \in S_{\varphi}$.
 This shows that $(2t,x_*',H')$ is a yes-instance of $P_{G,S}^R$ if and only if $(t,x_*,H)$ is a yes-instance of $P_{G,S_{\varphi}}^R$. \end{proof}

-We will now prove the easy part of Theorem~\ref{thm:pgs} with the following lemma. \begin{lem} If $S \subset G$ is empty or a coset of some subgroup of $G$, then $P_{G,S}^R \in \P$. \end{lem} \begin{proof} As a submodule is in particular a subgroup, we have the inequality $P_{G,S}^R \leq P_{G,S}$, so it suffices to prove the lemma assuming that $R = \Z$.
-If $S$ is empty, then the problem is easy --- the answer is always no for $t > 0$ and yes for $t = 0$.
-If $S$ is of the form $a + G'$ with $a \in G$ and $G'$ a submodule of $G$, then by Lemma~\ref{lem:divideout} the problem is equivalent to $P_{G/G',\{a\}}$.
-To solve $P_{G/G',\{a\}}$ in polynomial time, we only need to decide whether the single element $(a,\ldots,a)-x_*$ is in $H$: this is simply checking whether a linear system of equations over $\Z$ has a solution, which can be done in polynomial time as proven in \textsection14 of \citep{lenstra2008lattices}.
-Here we use that $R$ is finitely generated as a $\Z$-module.
-Hence we indeed find that $P_{G/G',\{a\}}$ admits a polynomial time algorithm. \end{proof}
+We will now prove the polynomiality result of Theorem~\ref{thm:pgs}. \begin{prop} If $S \subset G$ is empty or a coset of some subgroup of $G$, then $P_{G,S}^R \in \P$. \end{prop} \begin{proof} As a submodule is in particular a subgroup, we have the inequality $P_{G,S}^R \leq P_{G,S}$, so it suffices to prove the lemma assuming that $R = \Z$.
+If $S$ is empty, then the problem is easy --- the intersection is always empty for $t > 0$ and non-empty for $t = 0$.
+If $S$ is a coset of some subgroup $G'$, by Lemma~\ref{lem:transinvar} we may assume $S = G'$, and by Lemma~\ref{lem:divideout} the problem is equivalent to $P_{G/G',\{0\}}$.
+To solve $P_{G/G',\{0\}}$ in polynomial time, we only need to decide whether the single element $-x_*$ is in $H$: this is simply checking whether a linear system of equations over $\Z$ has a solution, which can be done in polynomial time as proven in \citep[\textsection14]{lenstra2008lattices}.
+Hence we indeed find that $P_{G,S}$ admits a polynomial time algorithm. \end{proof}